isomerpages/moe-sls/_student-user-guide/Discover/About Self Study Resources (Enhanced).md

 <li>Class Group Resources</li>
 <li>My Drive</li>
 </ul>
-<p>When a Lesson is attempted from one of the above three locations, it will be automatically added to the Self-Study List.</p>
+<p>When a Module is attempted from one of the above three locations, it will be automatically added to the Self-Study List.</p>
 <h3>About MOE Library</h3>
 <hr>
 <p>The MOE Library contains resources created and curated by the Ministry of Education (MOE) that complement your learning in school.
-You have access to Lessons for all levels and subjects.</p>
+You have access to Modules for all levels and subjects.</p>
 <p><u>Note</u>: Due to certain licensing agreements, you may be unable to load some images, audio files, videos and documents if you are not taking a subject or are accessing the SLS outside Singapore.</p>
 <h3>About Class Group Resources (Enhanced)</h3>
 <hr>